Biographies Characteristics Analysis

 Tamm Igor Evgenievich

-Igor Evgenievich Tamm (1895-1971) was born in Vladivostok.
+Tamm Igor Evgenievich (1895-1971) was born in Vladivostok.
 He was the son of a civil engineer.
-During the year he studied in Scotland at the University of Edinburgh, but then returned to his homeland and graduated in 1918 from the Physics Department of Moscow State University.
+For a year he studied in Scotland at the University of Edinburgh, but then returned to his homeland and graduated from the Faculty of Physics of Moscow State University in 1918.
 The future scientist went to the front in the First World War, where he served as a brother of mercy.
-In 1933 he defended his doctoral thesis, and a year later, in 1934, he became a researcher at the Institute of Physics.
-Lebedev.
+In 1933, he defended his doctoral dissertation, and a year later, in 1934, he became a research fellow at the Institute of Physics.
+Lebedeva.
 This scientist worked in areas of science that were little explored.
-So, he studied relativistic (that is, related to the famous theory of relativity proposed by Albert Einstein) quantum mechanics, as well as the theory of the atomic nucleus.
-At the end of the 30s, together with I. M. Frank, he managed to explain the Cherenkov-Vavilov effect - the blue glow of a liquid that occurs under the influence of gamma radiation.
-It was for these studies that he later received the Nobel Prize.
-But Igor Evgenievich himself considered his main achievements in science to be works on the study of elementary particles and the atomic nucleus.
+Thus, he studied relativistic (that is, related to the famous theory of relativity proposed by Albert Einstein) quantum mechanics, as well as the theory of the atomic nucleus.
+At the end of the 30s, together with I.M.
+Frank, he managed to explain the Cherenkov-Vavilov effect - the blue glow of a liquid that occurs under the influence of gamma radiation.
+It was for this research that he later received the Nobel Prize.
+But Igor Evgenievich himself considered his main achievements in science to be his work on the study of elementary particles and the atomic nucleus.

 Davidovich